bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 - The binary file named `BIGTREE_TFT*_V*.*.*.x_portrait.bin` is created (see the presence of the **_portrait** suffix)
 - Rename the binary file to the standard name `BIGTREE_TFT*_V*.*.*.x.bin`
 - Copy `BIGTREE_TFT*_V*.*.*.x.bin`, the `TFT*` folder, `config.ini` and also `reset.txt` (needed to force the screen calibration) into the SD card
-- Update the firmware following the usual procedure
+- Proceed with the firmware update (following the usual procedure)

 ## Troubleshooting